Arjo216/CodeOps-ULTRA/README.md

 Visit *http://localhost:3000* to access the Mission Control Dashboard.

 ### 📋 Example Use Cases
-* Secure Web Scraping: Fetch news headlines or stock data without risking local system integrity.
+* **Secure Web Scraping:** Fetch news headlines or stock data without risking local system integrity.

-* Enterprise Data Analysis: Upload CSVs and generate verified visualization code that never leaves the organization.
+* **Enterprise Data Analysis:** Upload CSVs and generate verified visualization code that never leaves the organization.

-* Policy Enforcement: Automatically add "Verified" headers and security comments to every internal script.
+* **Policy Enforcement:** Automatically add "Verified" headers and security comments to every internal script.

 ### 🎓 Academic Credits
 Developed as a Senior B-Tech Project focusing on the intersection of AI Agents, Vector Databases, and Containerized Security.

 ### 📜 License
-Distributed under the Apache License 2.0.
+Distributed under the **Apache License 2.0**.
 See LICENSE for more information.

 <div align="center">